adyen-examples/build-your-own-payments-integration-adyen/MODULE_2.md

 # Module 2 : Upgrading to the latest version of the library and Adyen Drop-in

+* You can keep using your own code to implement this module.
+* A clean starting template is available at all times with the `module-2-start` tag.
+    * `git checkout module-2-start` to get the starting template.
+* A proposed solution is available with the `module-2-end` tag.
+    * `git checkout module-2-end` to get the proposed solution.
+    *
 ## Briefing

 Project MyStore has been very successful!
 Your shop is running at full speed and you're selling more and more headphones and sunglasses every day.